Alignak-monitoring-contrib/alignak-checks-alignak/README.rst

     :alt: License AGPL v3

-**Note:** *this check pack is only an example for checking linux / windows hosts using the Nagios NRPE commands.
+**Note:** *this check pack is only an example for checking Alignak daemons using the Nagios check_tcp command.
 Please feel free to comment or suggest improvements :)*

 Installation